dustinspecker/generator-ng-poly/README.md

 ### Pass functions

-The generator will ask when `ng-poly:app` is ran if it should pass functions or assign as callbacks.
+The generator will ask when `ng-poly:app` is ran if it should pass defined functions instead of defining inline.

 If enabled, the app source code will pass functions, such as: